-Refresh Tired Fixtures
+Refresh Tired Elements

 It's easy to give new homes a been-here-forever patina.
 Cover a front entry with mismatched, old-world-inspired details such as a rugged wall lamp and mailbox.
 Here, antique hardware and tile house numbers gently age new doors and gates.

 Dramatic fixtures over the entrance will help guests experience your home in a whole new light.
 Pendants suspended from this gated arbor enhance nighttime views and pull visitors toward the front door.